 Blog Hosting and Starting Up

-WordPress.com is more limited in template choices, and you can’t use all the fancy plugins used for e.g. pop-ups, image collages, ads etc. I’ve often heard it is not possible to monetize a blog on wordpress.com but this is not true.
-There are restrictions on how you make money and I don’t recommend it, but you can still include affiliate links and ads through WordPress’ own ad network.
+WordPress.com is more limited in template choices, and you can’t use all the fancy plugins used for e.g. pop-ups, image collages, ads etc. There are restrictions on how you make money and I don’t recommend it, but you can still include affiliate links and ads through WordPress’ own ad network.
 The main downfall for me is your site URL will be in a yourblog.wordpress.com format instead of yourblog.com and I enjoy the freedom to design and edit the blog freely.
 It mattered to me, it doesn’t to everyone.

 WordPress.org provides free WordPress software which is easily downloaded onto a self-hosted blog.
 This means you buy a web-hosting and domain (web address) from a hosting company (Bluehost offer the domain for free), allowing you the freedom of any website name you like, no advertising restrictions and thousands of design templates.
 Twin Pickle is bursting with plugins, nearly all of which are free, from the newsletter pop-up to the ‘pin it‘ button on all my images.
 The downfall, of course, is that I had to pay for the hosting, but blogging is my hobby (and now providing an income) and it’s not an expensive one.
 My sister rides horses, I can assure you blogging is cheaper!

 Gaining Traffic to your Blog